Kurento/kurento/source/user/troubleshooting.rst

 - Packages *openh264-gst-plugins-bad-1.5* and *openh264* are already installed.
 - The file */usr/lib/x86_64-linux-gnu/libopenh264.so* is a broken link to the unexisting file */usr/lib/x86_64-linux-gnu/libopenh264.so.0*.

 **Reason**: The package *openh264* didn't install correctly.
-This package is just a wrapper that needs Internet connectivity during its installation stage, to download some binary blob files from this URL: http://ciscobinary.openh264.org/libopenh264-1.4.0-linux64.so.bz2
+This package is just a wrapper that needs Internet connectivity during its installation stage, to download a binary blob file from this URL: http://ciscobinary.openh264.org/libopenh264-1.4.0-linux64.so.bz2

-If the machine is disconnected during the actual installation of this package, the download will fail silently (albeit some error messages will be seen on the standard output).
+If the machine is disconnected during the actual installation of this package, the download will fail silently with some error messages printed on the standard output, but the installation will succeed.

 **Solution**: Ensure that the machine has access to the required URL, and try reinstalling the package: